 More and more people are choosing to use solar energy to power their home or business.
-With electricity rates gradually rising, a national carbon tax in place, and the price of solar equipment at an all time low, solar power is a very attractive alternative for clean and affordable energy!
+With electricity rates gradually rising, a national carbon tax in place, incentives and the price of solar equipment at an all time low, solar power is a very attractive alternative for clean and affordable energy!

 Free Power: Installing a solar powered energy system for your home or business can dramatically reduce or eliminate your electricity bill!
 Solar panels have a known life expectancy of at least 50 years and most panels carry a manufacturer's warranty of 25 years!
 So while electricity rates continue to rise for the average consumer, solar energy users enjoy free power from the sun over the lifetime of the system!
 Businesses profit from lower operating costs and home owners save thousands of dollars on their energy bills!